sqooid/save-backup/readme.md

 ## Configuration

 Save Backup uses a YAML file named `config.yaml` in the working directory to configure what the application does.
+Paths cannot contain environment variables or aliases such as `~`.

 Common default options consist of: